DominikDeffner/LifeHistorySocialLearning/Readme.md

 - "FigS1Recursions.r" contains numerical simulation of analytical models and plotting script to reproduce population growth curves in Fig. S1 in the ESM

-- "FigS2Isoclines.r" calculates and plot isoclines for equilibrium population sizes (Fig. S2)
+- "FigS2Isoclines.r" calculates and plots isoclines for equilibrium population sizes (Fig. S2)

 - "Simulation_Code_single_FigS3.r".
 Code for running a single simulation with specified parameter combination.
 Also contains code to create basic adaptation and demographic dynamics plot from simulation output (Fig. S3)